theCore-embedded/theCore/examples/htu21d/README.md

 Flash firmware via `openocd` and `gdb`.

 1. Attach stm32f4 Discovery board and USB <-> UART converter to the PC.
-1. Launch openocd in separate terminal using script provided by The Core.
+1. Launch openocd in separate terminal using script provided by theCore.
 Alternatively, you can use script from `openocd` installation.

     ```
     openocd -f ~/path/to/the/core/scripts/stm32f4discovery.cfg